MvPorcalla/Reincarnation_Diary/README.md

 ## Description
 Reincarnation Diary is a text-based RPG featuring a story-branching system and turn-based combat.
 Players progress by making meaningful choices that shape the storyline while facing enemies in strategic battles.
-T he game is managed by `GameManager.js`, which integrates all core modules such as Player, Enemy, Combat, UI, Story, and more.
+The game is managed by `GameManager.js`, which integrates all core modules such as Player, Enemy, Combat, UI, Story, and more.

 ![Game Preview](./assets/images/background/preview.png)